 If you have any questions or comments about your own situation please scroll down the page, post a question or a comment and I will reply to you ASAP.

-“Yes, some conventional chemotherapy drugs used to treat cancer can increase your risk of heart problems.
+“Yes, some conventional chemotherapy drugs used to treat cancer can increase your risk of heart failure.
 Heart problems can also happen with newer targeted therapy drugs and with radiation therapy.

 Examples of heart-related problems that can happen with cancer treatments include: